Facebook Pixel Can You Use a 529 Plan to Pay for Room and Board or Off-Campus Rent?

 Paying for On-Campus Housing

-things are very simple when it comes to paying for on-campus housing.
+Using a 529 is straightforward when it comes to paying for on-campus housing.
 With most plans, you can opt for the 529 plan to send a check directly to your school for on-campus room and board.
 If you prefer, you can also pay for your room and board at your school and then reimburse yourself from your 529 plan.
-Meal plans are a qualified expense as long as they’re part of your room and board.

 Paying for Off-Campus Housing